Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: System Model

-where $L$ and $K$ paths are reserved for communications and radar operations, respectively.
+Consider a wideband transmitter design problem in an ISAC scenario with SPIM.
+The scenario involves {a single user} and $K$ radar targets (Fig.~\ref{fig_BS}).
+The dual-function BS employs $M$ subcarriers and it has $N_\mathrm{T}$ antennas to jointly communicate with the communication user and sense the radar targets via probing signals.
+The user has $N_\mathrm{R}$ antennas, for which $N_\mathrm{S}$ data symbols $\mathbf{s}[m] = [s_1[m],\cdots,s_{N_\mathrm{S}}[m]]^\textsf{T}\in \mathbb{C}^{N_\mathrm{S}}$ are transmitted, where $\mathbb{E}\{\mathbf{s}[m]\mathbf{s}^\textsf{H}[m]\}=\frac{1}{N_\mathrm{S}}\mathbf{I}_{N_\mathrm{S}}$.
+Additionally, the spatial path index information represented by ${s}_0$ is fed to the switching network (Fig.~\ref{fig_BS}) to assign the outputs of $N_\mathrm{RF}$ RF chains to the $ P$ taps of the analog beamformer. {Here, $P$ is a priori parameter and it is defined as the total number of \textit{spatial paths} resolved at the BS from the targets and communications user as $ P = L + K,$} where $L$ and $K$ paths are reserved for communications and radar operations, respectively.
 We also define $L_\mathrm{S}$ as the selected number of paths out of $L$ total communication paths for SPIM.
-Thus, we have

-which indicates that $L_\mathrm{S}$ columns of the analog beamformer are dedicated to communications task while the remaining $K$ columns are employed for sensing.
+Thus, we have $ N_\mathrm{RF} = L_\mathrm{S} + K,$ which indicates that $L_\mathrm{S}$ columns of the analog beamformer are dedicated to communications task while the remaining $K$ columns are employed for sensing.
 As a result of this \textit{information-driven random switching} with IM~\cite{indexMod_Survey_Mao2018Jul}, there exist $ \left( \right)$ choices of connection to incorporate the spatial domain information as a principle of IM.
 Thus, the BS can process at most $P\geq N_\mathrm{RF}$ inputs, and each of the $P$ inputs is connected to the $N_\mathrm{T}> P$ BS antennas via phase shifters forming a fully-connected structure.
 The switching operation between the RF chains and the phase shifters needs to be performed in accordance with the symbol duration, for which low-cost switches with the speed of nanoseconds are available~\cite{spim_GBMM_Guo2019Jul,heath2016overview}.